CristianRodrigoGuarachiIbanez/MQTT_Protocol/README.md

     This programm is emplemented in C++ using Mosquitto dev.
 The Publisher receives information like host name and port number to stablish a connection to the broker and deliver a message.

-    To build this programm follow the following instructions:

 ## SUBSCRIBER
     This programm is emplemented in C++ using Mosquitto dev.
 The Subscriber receives information like host name and port number to stablish a connection to the broker and listen for messages.

+## Installation in Linux
     To build this programm follow the following instructions:

+        - install CMake

+                sudo apt-get install cmake cmake-qt-gui

+            the last part install the graphic interface.
+This could be left out.

+        - open the terminal
+        - insert the following commads:

+                mkdir ./build
+                cmake -S ./ -B ./build
+                make -C ./build

+## Run

+Once the last step was successfully executed, then the following line can be inserted:

+        ./build/MQTT